NodeCedu/node-lws/benchmarks/README.md

 Echo performance: 145.817 echoes/ms (node-lws run as a C++ server)

 * ```node-lws``` echoes messages in less than 110% the time compared to ```WebSocket++```.

+However, when echoing the larger 100MB buffer you get better performance with node-lws:

+474.98 MB/s (node-lws, not using fragmented sends) 355.18 MB/s (WebSocket++)

+This was done with a 16kb bufferSize in node-lws, which still consumes less memory than the connection in WebSocket++.